Monday 11 February 2013

 The myth of the choza del Hain

 The most powerful woman escaped, went up to the heavens and became the Moon (Kreeh).
 Her husband was Krren, the Sun, lord of men.
 And even today he pursues her to chastise her, but never succeeds in catching her.
-From that time on only the men were privy to the secrets of the ceremony, and they conducted business just as the women had done
+From that time on only the men were privy to the secrets of the ceremony, and they conducted business just as the women had done.

-In the course of their initiation, the youths had to undergo many tests, above all of physical endurance.
+In the course of their initiation, the youths had to

 They were polytheistic and believed that wrongdoing would be punished by a higher being.
 Temaukel was an entity who maintained order in the world, though the goddess Kenos or Quénos had created it.

+K'aux was a mythological figure who watched over every member of the tribe and instilled into them knowledge of the laws and of the construction of the two types of kawi o huts.
 The adolescents, or Kloketen, entered into full participation in society only through initiation; they were instructed in discipline, conduct and self-control, in all the crafts and skills they needed to become adults who would be useful to the group they belonged to and to their future families.
 For the young people the Hain was a school; for the adult men and women it meant reaffirmation of their belonging to the group and of their bond with ancestral traditions, and reinforcement of the role of men and women in daily life.
 They lived exposed to the elements.
 Anything they wore would become soaked with rain.
 The fat on their bare skin and the ever-burning fire were their only protections.

 LA MISSIONE ANGLICANA A USHUAIA